karpathy/convnetjs/Readme.md

 1. `Convolutional Layer`: convolves input volume with local filters of given size, at given stride.
 2. `Pooling Layer`: max-pools neighboring activations in 3D volume, keeping depth the same but reducing width and height of volume
 3. `Softmax`: this is a classifier layer that should currently be last.
 It computes probabilities via dense connections to the input volume and dot product with class weights.
 4. `Dropout Layer`: implements dropout to control overfitting.
 Can be used after layers that have very large number of nodes for regularization.
+You don't have to add this explicitly, simply use drop_prob:0.5 (or other amount) in a layer def to automatically add a Dropout layer right after it.
 5. `Local Contrast Normalization Layer`: Creates local competition among neurons along depth at specific location, for all locations.
 6. `Fully Connected Layer`: a number of neurons connected densely to input volume.
 They each compute dot product with the input
 7. `ReluLayer`: creates the ReLU (Rectified Linear Unit) activation function.
+You don't have to add this explicitly, simply use activation:'relu' in a layer def to follow that layer with ReLU.
+8. `RegressionLayer`: can be replaced with Softmax to do regression instead of classification.
+9. `SigmoidLayer`: can be used as nonlinearity instead of ReluLayer, computes the sigmoid function x->1/(1+e^(-x)) You don't have to add this explicitly, simply use activation:'sigmoid' in a layer def to follow that layer with the Sigmoid.

 If you're not dealing with images, the only layer that is of interest is the Fully Connected Layer, which you probably want to stack once or twice on top of your input.
 You also may consider using a Dropout layer in places where there are a lot of parameters to control overfitting (overfitting = your validation accuracy is much lower than the training accuracy).